jcaillon/valet/extras/lib-valet.md

 Returns:

-- `RETURNED_ARRAY`: An array with the list of all the environment variables.
+- ${RETURNED_ARRAY}: An array with the list of all the environment variables.

 ```bash
 system::getEnvVars